Make This Sushi Burrito at Home, Become a Snack Legend

 One of the golden children of Portland's food cart-turned-restaurant revolution, Lardo's slogan is "bringing fat back," and holy shit it's not kidding.
-In-house meats dominate everything from the kimchee-packed Korean pork shoulder to the ham in the Cubano-inspired Don Johnson.
-Hell, even the dirty fries are loaded with crispy fat.
+In-house meats dominate everything from the kimchi-packed Korean pork shoulder to the old-school mortadella.
+Hell, even the dirty fries are loaded with crispy pork scraps.
 The mainstays are great -- the subtly spicy pork meatball bánh mì is a standout and the lemon-smacked porchetta is a certified classic – though the sandwiches here rotate as often as the beer selection (which is often).
 Pray for a beefy Pho'rench dip with a side of hoisin-spiked broth or the Bronx Bomber, which ups the ante on Philly's finest with house-cured salami and -- gasp! --mayo.
-Even better, founder Rick Gencarelli lets a different big-shot chef design a sandwich each month for charity, offering yet another chance to play Russian roulette with your left ventricle in the best possible way.
+Even better, founder Rick Gencarelli lets a different big-shot chef design a sandwich each month for charity (as of this writing, it's basically a schnitzelwitch coated in melted fat) offering yet another chance to play a delicious game of Russian roulette with your left ventricle.

 The original location became a neighborhood hotspot (with a little boost from a certain frosted-tipped, Camaro-driving Food Network host) but sadly shuttered after a rent dispute.
 But Chicago still gets its fix for these torta-esque (but better!) sandwich sensations at the more recently opened outpost.
 And thank goodness, because the Cemitas Atomica is a study in sandwich perfection, with three kinds of pork (ham, guajillo-marinated loin, breaded cutlet), a generous helping of shredded Oaxacan cheese, creamy avocado, and just enough heat from the chipotle adobo sauce.
 Once it's nestled into one of the custom-baked rolls and hit with a squirt or two of the outstanding salsas, you'll understand how this Pueblan creation became a Chicago institution.

-While Ann Arbor residents will go on all day about the (legit) greatness of beloved deli Zingerman's, it takes but one bite of a Mudgie's Brooklyn sandwich loaded with roasted brisket, Sriracha beer cheese, and maple-glazed onions to crown the Corktown institution the king of Michigan sandwiches.
+Corktown is Michigan's best neighborhood for boozers, and Detroit's best sandwich shop adds to that designation with its built-in wine shop and 100+ beers.
+But even if all the place offered to drink was tap water, it'd still be a must-eat on any sandwich pilgrimage.
+It takes but one bite of a Mudgie's Brooklyn sandwich loaded with roasted brisket, Sriracha beer cheese, and maple-glazed onions to crown the Corktown institution the king of Michigan sandwiches.
 In a town known for coneys, Mudgie's has been going full artisan, roasting its own corned beef for its take on the Reuben (onion bun > rye bread, though it has both) and getting everything it doesn't make itself from local vendors.
-This place keeps getting better, too: Mudgie's has even evolved into a legit beer bar and bottle shop with 100+ options in the eight years since opening, making what was once a powerhouse into a monster all its own.
-Your move, Ann Arbor.
+This is Detroit pride, sandwiched between buns.

 Los Angeles, California